Stop Neymar and Mbappe? Leipzig forgot about Di Maria! | Goal.com

 From the very first minute, they played with an intensity and belief that appeared to take their opponents completely by surprise.

-In his pre-match press conference, Julien Nageslmann warned his players: "Kylian Mbappe and Neymar are top players.
+In his pre-match press conference, Julian Nageslmann warned his players: "Kylian Mbappe and Neymar are top players.
 We need to stop them as a team.

 "It will be difficult.
 We have to avoid losing the ball, because PSG are very strong on the counterattack, but we'll try to take the game by the scruff of the neck."